DAY 1

 B, L, D included

 Today begins with a visit to Platanos, where, in the crowded village café, Paddy amused the locals by quickly picking up Bouliarika, the secret language used by their wandering mendicant forebears.
 We then retrace his walk to the neighbouring village.
-A steep 45-minute optional climb on the original path brings us to the brow of the gorge, though there is now no trace of the path he then descended at breakneck speed.
-We enjoy a scenic picnic lunch at a wayside chapel before following the quiet lane down into idyllically located Perista with its winding, cobbled streets and spacious village square.
+A steep 45 minute optional climb on the original path brings us to the brow of the gorge, though there is now no trace of the path he descended at breakneck speed.
+We enjoy a scenic picnic lunch at a wayside chapel before following the quiet lane down into idyllically located Perista, with its winding, cobbled streets and spacious village square.

 DAY 6